 “Alex, what kinds of music do you listen to?”
 It took him awhile to understand the question.

-“Ehhh, I like mostly hip hop and RB,” he said.
+“Ehhh, I like mostly hip hop and R&B,” he said.

-“I don’t know,” he was referring to my question itself, not the answer he was meant to provide.
+“I don’t know.”
+He was referring to my question itself, not the answer he was meant to provide.

 It was at this moment, I believe, that we saw true humanity in each other.
 It was obvious that we were very different and had very different lives.
 A realization of humanity comes when two people can connect through their similarities.
 I cannot say that I’m in some über-aware state of living, but knowing Alex has become an important reminder that in my life are so many privileges that are not universal.
-I am from an economically stable (at this moment) country where most people speak my language; I have access to grocery stores (a phrase that Alex kept on forgetting the meaning of); my first job was not washing dishes and I have never felt forced out of my country.
+I am from an economically stable (at this moment) country where most people speak my language; I have access to grocery stores (a phrase that Alex kept forgetting the meaning of); my first job was not washing dishes; and I have never felt forced out of my country.
 On the contrary, I have felt welcome in almost every place I’ve gone.
 That means it’s my job to help welcome others.
 Others like Alex.